The Second Annual Sadie T.M. Alexander Conference for Economics & Related Fields

 Other lines of work examine the effect of regulatory enforcement gaps on compliance within the context of nutrient management regulations in Maryland, the role of information receipt in household livelihood diversification decisions in rural Malawi, and health considerations in sustainable dam management in the Senegal River Basin.
 Prior to enrolling in graduate school, she graduated, with distinction, from the University of Virginia with a B.A. in Economics and a B.S.
 Environmental Sciences.

-Doctoral Student at University of Wisconsin-Madison
+Doctoral Candidate at University of Wisconsin-Madison

 Predoctoral Fellow at Harvard University